Linux capabilities 101

 At some point in time, our process needs a little bit more permissions to fulfill its duties, like opening a network socket.
 The problem is that normal users can not open a socket, as this require root permissions.

 One of the solutions is to allow some permissions (by default) to all users.
 There is a serious flaw in this approach.
 Allowing this kind of permissions, for all users, would open up the system for a flood of system abuse.
 The reason is that every small opportunity is being used for good, but also for bad.
 Giving away too many privileges by default will result in unauthorized changes of data, backdoors and circumventing access controls, just to name a few.

 So the kernel developers had to come up with another solution and they named it capabilities.

 Capabilities can be compared with privileges.
 Normally the root user (or any ID with uid of 0) gets an exceptional treatment when running processes.
 The kernel and applications are usually programmed to skip the restriction of some activities when seeing this user ID.
 In other words, this user is allowed to do (almost) anything.

 Capabilities are created to drop (some) permissions of root

-For example a web server normally runs at port 80.
+For example, a web server normally runs at port 80.
 To start listening on one of the lower ports (<1024), you need root permissions.
 Now this web server daemon needs to be able to listen to port 80, however it does not need access to kernel modules (that would be a serious threat to the integrity of the system!).
-Instead of giving this daemon all root permissions, we can set a capability on the relate binary, like CAP_NET_BIND_SERVICE.
-With this specific capability it can open up port 80 (and 443 for HTTPS) and listen to it, like intended.
+Instead of giving this daemon all root permissions, we can set a capability on the related binary, like CAP_NET_BIND_SERVICE.
+With this specific capability, it can open up port 80 (and 443 for HTTPS) and listen to it, as intended.